Fernando Cortés

+Fernando "Papi" Cortés Rodríguez (October 4, 1909 – 1979) was a Puerto Rican film actor, writer and director.

+Early life

-Fernando "Papi" Cortés (October 4, 1909 – 1979) was a Puerto Rican film actor, writer and director.
-He was born in San Juan, Puerto Rico, but he spent most of his adult life in Mexico City, where he died.
-On 1932, while in New York City, Fernando Cortés married Puerto Rican childhood friend María del Pilar Cordero, who adopted the stage name of Mapy Cortés.
+He was born on October 4, 1909 in San Juan, Puerto Rico to Francisco J. Cortés González and Rosa Rodríguez Todd, both from San Juan.
+In 1932, while in New York City, Fernando Cortés married Puerto Rican childhood friend María del Pilar Cordero, who adopted the stage name of Mapy Cortés.
 The couple soon traveled to Spain with a Cuban theatrical troupe.
 They worked on the Spanish stage, radio and film until the outbreak of the Civil War in 1936.
 Fernando progressively began to take a backseat as actor and baritone and focused on promoting the career of his wife Mapy, who became a noted vedette (showgirl with star status) in Barcelona.

 After the Spanish Civil War interrupted their careers, the couple worked in New York, San Juan, Buenos Aires, Havana and Caracas, occasionally starring in movies.
 They arrived to Mexico City in late 1940 and made their stage debut at the Teatro Follies, in a show headlined by the popular Mexican comedian Cantinflas.
 Despite early struggles to become household names, Mapy achieved Mexican film stardom in late 1941 and the couple settled in Mexico City.
 Initially, Fernando Cortés played supporting roles in his wife's films.
 He then made a successful debut as director with La pícara Susana (1945), a comedy vehicle for his wife.

 In March 1954, Fernando and Mapy Cortés returned to Puerto Rico to help launch local television.
 Cortés became the first director at WKAQ-TV, Channel 2, and the couple co-starred in Mapy y Papi, the first Puerto Rican sitcom.
 Despite their success on local TV, the couple returned the following year to Mexico City, which offered more opportunities.
 The couple starred in a Mexican version of their Puerto Rican sitcom and Mapy returned to the stage.
 Fernando Cortés became known as a reliable director of Mexican comedies on stage, television and film.
 After writing and directing star vehicles for his wife Mapy in the 1940s and comedians like Resortes and Tin-Tan in the 1950s, Fernando Cortés produced and directed Puerto Rican co-productions in the 1960s and launched the film career of La India María in the 1970s.